 Craig: I would tell an educator or administrator who is considering applying to go for it.
 We ask school leaders to think about and describe their goals and how a Steelcase Education Active Learning Center may be able to help.
 We’re looking for schools who know what they are trying to achieve and are willing to partner with us to measure those results.

 We also want to encourage educators who have applied before, but have yet to receive the grant, to apply again.
 A few of our recipients were second time applicants.
 In fact, one school told us when they didn’t get the grant the first time around, it was the best thing that could have happened.
 They spent time before the second ALC Grant cycle to research active learning and how it could impact their students and teachers.

 Steelcase 360: How does a school get started?

 Craig: We encourage interested educators to get started right away.
 We receive hundreds of applicants each year and we personally review every submission.
 To help support educators who want to write a successful grant, we’ve created a series of resources including a one-page document with helpful deadlines and requirements listed.
-Free help is available with two webinars planned for December 11, 1pm ET.
+Free help is available with a webinars planned for December 11, 1pm ET.
 Sign up for Smart Strategies for an Active Learning Center Grant.

 Applications are accepted from December 3, 2018 and until February 1, 2019.